 GPs also need to manage their team and keep track of performance metrics within the portfolio companies.

-The GP is the “face” of the firm, playing an important role in representing the firm to limited partners, investors, and other stakeholders.
+The GP is the “face” of vc firms, playing an important role in representing the firm to limited partners, investors, and other stakeholders.
 They need to be able to articulate the investment strategy of the firm and explain why certain investments have been made.

 Raising the fund

 A general partner is responsible for the fundraising efforts of a venture capital fund.
-This involves identifying potential investors, pitching the fund to them, negotiating terms, and closing business deals.
+This involves identifying potential investors or venture capital partners, pitching the fund to them, negotiating terms, and closing business deals.
 It is an arduous process that requires specialized knowledge of markets and relationships with key stakeholders in the industry.

 The GP must have a well-crafted pitch that explains the fund’s strategy and how they intend to generate returns.
 They must be able to answer questions from potential investors, as well as provide them with a detailed overview of the team and the fund’s portfolio companies.